fvdsn/website/posts/gpt4-tools.md

 ---

 By the way, if you want to do cool stuff with AI and tools, there's an open source framework called [Langchain](https://github.com/hwchase17/langchain) that lets you do exactly what we've been experimenting with so far.
+And if you want to read about other interesting GPT-4 experiments like these [this paper is amazing](https://arxiv.org/pdf/2303.12712.pdf).

 ---